 How to Watch US TV from Outside the US

-How to watch US TV from abroad
+How to Watch US TV from Abroad

-A few channels don’t have this restriction, so you can watch live streams of CBS News or ABC News from the UK, Europe, or elsewhere, but generally speaking viewers from outside the US will be blocked.
-There are also some paid online services that aggregate and provide live TV streams from the major US channels, including Watching TV abroad and USTV Now.
-These services may or may not work for you and there are some concerns over their legality.
+A few channels don’t have this restriction, so you can watch live streams of CBS News or ABC News from the UK, Europe, or elsewhere.
+But generally speaking, viewers from outside the US will be blocked.
+There are also some paid online services that aggregate and provide live TV streams from the major US channels, including “Watching TV abroad” and “USTV Now.”
+These services may or may not work for you, and there are some concerns over their legality.

 Watching US TV from abroad with ExpressVPN on Windows and macOS

 A VPN is the easiest way to watch US TV services from abroad.
 ExpressVPN is the best choice because it works across PC, Mac, iOS, and Android.
 It also works with all the free streaming and catch-up TV services, not to mention paid video streaming like Hulu, HBO Now, and Netflix.
 There’s a free 30-day trial, too, meaning you can cancel your account if you don’t need a VPN without splashing out any money.

 Sign up for an account at ExpressVPN, then install the app on your computer; versions for both Windows and macOS are available.
 Once installed, launch the app and log in with your account details, or create them if needed.

 Using a VPN is simple, so just follow these instructions to get your US TV fix:

 - Open the “ExpressVPN” client on your Windows or macOS and click the “three-dot” button beside the country name in the middle bar.